anki2308/HomeLoanDefault/README.md

 - It’s an imbalance Dataset.
 (Defaulter : Non-Defaulter = 8 : 92 = 2 : 23)  Percentage of applicants approved previously but are defaulter in current loan: 7.588655443691958.
 - Percentage of applicants refused previously but are non-defaulter in current loan: 88.00358612820408.
 -  Most applications are approved.
 Cancelled and Refused are almost on the same level.

+# Merging and Data Preprocessing

+- Merging is done based on logics and merged on unique IDs.
+- Used Pipelines like Simple Imputation, Column Transformer
+- Balancing the target variable using SMOTE.

+# Model Building and Evaluation

+- Different Algorithms are used like Logistic Regression, RandomForest,XGBoost where RandomForest gave a recall score of 97.4% and AUC – ROC curve measurement is performed for classification at various threshold settings where RandomFprest outperformed with 100%.